-Self-service: UI
+Self-service UI

 There are two options: build (1) simple Web UI under MVC architecture where web application returns server-side generate web page or build (2) SPA backed by a set of RESTful web service.

 The benefits of (2) is an implemented REST API which can be used as integration point with 3rd party systems.
 At the same time, there is the risk that such kind of application is significantly more difficult to implement and more expensive to support.